anton-skripnik/ThymeTraque/README.md

 ## Running the app

 - Open `ThymeTraque.xcodeproj` in Xcode.
-- Choose `ThymeTraque` schem and a suitable destination.
+- Choose `ThymeTraque` scheme and a suitable destination.
 - Click `Run` or `Cmd+R`.

 ## Running the tests